lotsun/youtube_clone/README.md

 - You'll achieve mastery using Material UI (version 5)
 - Perfectly placed media queries for satisfactory responsiveness on all devices
 - And most importantly, fetching data from unlimited sources using RapidAPI.

+i am very much exiceted about this because i always wanted to implement material ui in my projects.